ThunderKiwi/refactored-disco/README.md

 library(sjmisc)
 ```

-First, we will specify the number of cases for our test datset.
+First, we will specify the number of cases for our test data set.
 In this case, we've defined the object `n_sample` the number 100 cases, which we use in the creation of our data set.
 We create the data set using `tibble()` to work with tidyverse package.
 First, we use `seq()` to create a unique, sequential id variable, the length of the sample `n_sample`.
 The next variables are created using `sample.int()` that samples integers that will represent questionnaire responses to a Likert scale.
 We are not dealing with missing data in this tutorial.
 Remember to specify `replace = TRUE` in order to sample with replacement.
 Our grouping variable, prepost, is created as a character variable using `sample()` to demonstrate how to create text variables and to show the differences in cleaning various types of data.

 ```{r}
 n_sample <- 100